 Amazon's fulfillment advancements have reset consumer expectations.
 This is likely to compel competitors to consider stronger partnerships with logistics leaders such as FedEx or UPS and to invest more aggressively in technology to enhance supply chain efficiency, in an effort to keep pace with Amazon.

-Prime Air and the future of drone deliveries
+2. Prime Air and the future of drone deliveries

-To enable the constant improvement in delivery times, Amazon has been investing heavily in cutting edge technology like drones.
+To enable the constant improvement in delivery times, Amazon has been investing heavily in cutting-edge technology like drones.

 Amazon's Prime Air drone delivery service aims to reduce delivery times to as little as 30 minutes for certain items.
-The service is already active in the USA and Prime Air will expand its services to Italy and the UK in 2024.
+The service is already active in the USA and Prime Air will expand its services to Italy and the UK in 2025.

 Competitors and logistics companies are observing Amazon's progress closely.
 For instance, Wing, a project under Alphabet, has also been developing drone delivery technology and has received FAA approval for commercial deliveries in select U.S. locations.